zilch/type-route/docs/guides/page-layout.md

 </details>

-This above example would work but on every page change the `Header` and `Footer` components would be unmounted and remounted unnecessarily.
+The above example would work but, on every page change, the `Header` and `Footer` components would be unmounted and remounted unnecessarily.
 Consider the follow approach instead:

 <details>
 <summary>Good Example</summary>